autonomouslogic/eve-ref/docs/src/datasets/reference-data.md

 There is data in the SDE which isn't in the ESI, and vice-versa.
 Additionally, Hoboleaks provides data extracted from the EVE Online client files.

-[EVE Ref](https://everef.net/) was originally built on taking all three sources and combining them into one, making it as comprehensive as possible.
+EVE Ref was originally built on taking all three sources and combining them into one, making it as comprehensive as possible.
 The Reference Data set is an attempt at publishing this data for other developers to consume.

-Once built, the dataset will be available in two ways:

-* As a static download from [data.everef.net](https://data.everef.net)
-* As a REST API

-The REST API will be used for EVE Ref itself, as part of the [Nuxt rebuild](https://github.com/autonomouslogic/eve-ref/milestone/2).
-For other third-party developers, the REST API will be freely available to consume.

 ## Data sources
+This table show the available data and where to get it.

 | Data                            | Reference data      | SDE                                    | ESI                            | Hoboleaks                         |
 |---------------------------------|---------------------|----------------------------------------|--------------------------------|-----------------------------------|